 Although the majority of commuting trips in the town are by private automobile, Bensalem is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Bensalem area by reducing both traffic and air pollution.

-The overall education level of Bensalem is somewhat higher than in the average US city of 21.84%: 28.03% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Bensalem who are college-educated is somewhat higher than the average US community of 21.84%: 28.55% of adults in Bensalem have at least a bachelor's degree.

 Bensalem is a very ethnically-diverse town.
 The people who call Bensalem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bensalem residents report their race to be White, followed by Asian.
 Important ancestries of people in Bensalem include German, Italian, Polish, and English.